When I first read the phrase thought leader, I was seduced by it.

 It’s one thing to get people to think, “Passive resistance is nice.”
 It’s a wholly different thing to inspire people to be peacefully handcuffed in protest of unjust laws.

 This is not a pedantic semantic gripe.

 If there’s anything we need in the world, it is virtuous and competent leadership.
 Accordingly, when we recognize people as leaders, we should do it purposefully.
-We should fully understand that good leadership is always extremely thoughtful.
-We should also fully understand that good leadership inspires action.
+We should understand that good leadership is always thoughtful.
+We should also understand that good leadership inspires action.

 As a first step toward actualizing this understanding of leadership, I believe we shouldn’t use the cheap novelty term thought leader to refer to admirable people.
 The word leader is both more accurate and more meaningful.